Kevin Cullis

-Kevin Cullis (born 1958) is an English former Association Football manager and convicted fraudster from Brierley Hill.
+Kevin Cullis (born 1958) is an English former association football manager and convicted fraudster from Brierley Hill.

 Managerial career

 Cullis' brief managerial career at the professional level came when he was appointed manager of Third Division Swansea City on 8 February 1996 by prospective new chairman Michael Thompson.
-He had never played nor coached in professional football and his only previous management experience was as the youth coach of non-league club Cradley Town, then of the West Midlands (Regional) League Premier Division, and based at Cradley in the Black Country.
+He had never played nor coached in professional football and his only previous management experience was as the chairman and youth coach of non-league club Cradley Town, then of the West Midlands (Regional) League Premier Division, and based at Cradley in the Black Country.
+He was also involved in a potential takeover of Exeter City in 1994 with Cradley manager Steve Daniels.